 Historic Designation for Townsend

-Townsend is so loved because it is genuinely historic.
-A National Historic District designation would give the community real tools to manage development pressure — and it would say clearly: this place has value beyond what you can extract from it.
-A commissioner who actually wanted to protect Townsend would be pushing for this.
+A National Historic District designation would give the community real tools to manage development pressure — and say clearly: this place has value beyond what you can extract from it.

 👨👩👧